keenanromain/3d_wireframe/README.md

 <img width="571" alt="screen shot 2017-08-09 at 2 46 06 pm" src="https://user-images.githubusercontent.com/13093517/29147617-071e9e04-7d1d-11e7-8bd0-986ad72c4bec.png">

-A very simple demonstration of these properties is shown below in the **Implementation** section with the '42' graphic displaying all three colors based on the three conditions stated above.
+A very simple demonstration of these properties is shown below in the **Implementation** section with the '42' graphic displaying all three colors based on the conditions above.
 For more on the Bresenham Line Drawing Algorithm and my favorite resource for this project, please explore the link below:

 http://www.geeksforgeeks.org/bresenhams-line-generation-algorithm/